-Additionally, I became active in the dog rescue community walking dogs, fostering dogs, integrating dogs in their new families, training dogs with behavioral issues and raising money for rescue groups.
-That is when we met, fostered and adopted Shelby, our Rottweiler girl, in 2008 and Gracie, our Pit Bull girl in 2015.
-I admit, we are not good foster people because we also “foster failed” Deno, Sunny, and Queeny.
+Additionally, I became active in the dog rescue community walking dogs, fostering dogs, integrating dogs into their new families, training dogs with behavioral issues, and raising money for rescue groups.
+That is when we met, fostered, and adopted Shelby, our Rottweiler girl, in 2008 and Gracie, our Pit Bull girl in 2015.
+I admit that we are not good foster people because we also “foster failed” Deno, Sunny, and Queeny.

 To continue my studies and hone my skills, I completed a Dog Behaviour and Psychology course with the London School of Trends LTD, London, UK.
 I also completed my certification as a Pet Food Nutrition Specialist and a Raw Dog Food Nutrition Specialist.
-I took classes in animal communication led by Marta Williams and currently, I pursue a certification program in animal energy.
+I took classes in animal communication led by Marta Williams and animal energy.

 My approach to dog and dog owner training is very holistic.
-I don’t just look at the dog’s behavior in isolation but include the environment, lifestyle, and breed in the solution.
-To inquire about my training support, fill out this email inquiry or call (404) 441-5370.
+I don’t just look at the dog’s behavior in isolation, but include the environment, lifestyle, and breed in the solution.
+To inquire about my training support, set up a time on my online calendar or call (404) 441-5370.

-My goal is to share my knowledge and experience about dogs, to empower dog owners and to fill the gaps that give you the power to provide a long-term and happy home for your dog.
+My goal is to share my knowledge and experience about dogs, empower you, and fill the gaps that give you the power to provide a long-term and happy home for your dog.